Here's what to do with a cold one (5 minutes) --and note the toasting bun.

 * We've long known that eating red meat is bad for you and bad for the planet --despite that it's affordable and good tasting.
 We also know that off-the-shelf or vegetarian restaurant Yuppie food substitutes are both expensive and not without questions.
 (Soy?
 GMO?
 Need good teeth to eat it?
 Got $9.00 plus tip for a sit-down vegeburger?)

-* Failing that, here's some DIY, starting with OLD bliggety black beans --beans which have been sitting on our pantry shelf for at least a decade. --We've got 24 quarts of the dang things.
+* Failing that, here's some DIY, starting with OLD bliggety blaggety black beans --beans which have been sitting on our pantry shelf for at least 20 years --so your new beans should work fine.
+We've still got 24 quarts of the dang things.

 First off: let's hear from some experts --the kind of folks who write books and post web pages.